MicrosoftDocs/entra-docs/docs/permissions-management/permissions-management-quickstart-guide.md

 3. Click **Create configuration**.

 > [!NOTE]
-> The data collection process takes some time; approximately 4-5 hours in most cases.
+> The data collection process takes some time and occurs in approximately 4-5 hour intervals in most cases.
 The time frame depends on the size of the authorization system you have and how much data is available for collection.

 ### Onboard Amazon Web Services (AWS)